 Students are expected to attend all classes and associated activities.
+A student missing more than three classes without an acceptable reason will not receive credit for completing the course.

 English Usage

 Students are expected to proofread all written work for any grammatical, spelling and stylistic errors.
 Instructors may deduct marks for incorrect grammar and spelling in written assignments.